andersjo/beta/README.md

 Binary releases of Beta are available via the [Downloads section](https://bitbucket.org/kuhlmann/beta/downloads) of the project site.
 Once you have downloaded a release, unpack it at a location of your choice:

 ```
-$ tar xzf beta-1.0.tar.gz
+$ tar xzf beta-VERSION.tar.gz
 ```

-This will create a new directory ``beta-1.0``.
+This will create a new directory ``beta-VERSION``.
 Enter that directory:

 ```
-$ cd beta-1.0
+$ cd beta-VERSION
 ```

 You should now be able to run Beta by typing the command